Featurizing Koopman Mode Decomposition For Robust Forecasting: Methods

 \subsection{Scaling up to larger sample size}

-Kernel methods have historically been limited by the computational complexity of large linear solves~\cite{tropp2023randomized} (usually limiting sample size to $N \le 10^5$), as well as the difficulty of choosing good features to mitigate the curse of dimensionality.
-Here, we show how to scale FKMD to large sample size.
+On top of the difficulty of choosing good features, kernel methods have been plagued by the computational complexity of large linear solves~\cite{tropp2023randomized}, typically limiting sample size to $N \le 10^5$.
+Using random Fourier features~\cite{rahimi2007random,yang2012nystrom,kammonen2020adaptive,nuske2023efficient,degennaro2019scalable}, however, we can scale FKMD to large sample size $N$: